Allocation Assist

 • Health Insurance Card (usually provided by employer)

-• Passport size photographs against a white background.
+• Passport-size photographs against a white background.

 Translation and Attestation of documents

-Many documents, such as educational, professional, marriage or birth certificates, may need to be attested to confirm the validity of a seal and signature on documents, and may also be required to be translated into Arabic.
 This can be done for a fee at government centers in the UAE.
 You may prefer to get documents attested in advance at a UAE embassy in your home country.

 Applying for your Emirates ID Card